patrykbialek/resume-project/README.md

 Welcome to my project.
 It has been built with AngularJS and Firebase.
 It's built on gulp-patterns demo (by John Papa).

-Below instructions came from gulp-patterns demo.
+Below instructions comes from gulp-patterns demo.

 ## Requirements